etleap/etleap-redshift-dev-days/README.md

 ## Prerequisites

-You must have an AWS account and an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user with sufficient permissions to interact with the AWS Management Console and creating various resources.
-Your IAM permissions must also include access to create IAM roles and policies created by the AWS CloudFormation template.
+You must have an AWS account and an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user with sufficient permissions to interact with the AWS Management Console and to create a Redshift Cluster.

 ## 1. Set up a Redshift Cluster

-In this section we'll set up a new Redshift cluster
+In this section we'll set up a new Redshift cluster.

 Log into your AWS account and [go to the Redshift Console](https://console.aws.amazon.com/redshiftv2/home?region=us-east-1#clusters).